tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     >**Note**: The virtual machine must be running to enable Azure Monitor.

-6. On the Insights setup page, fill in the following information and select **Enable**.
+6. On the Insights setup page, fill in the following information, and select **Enable**.

     - **Workspace Subscription:** Select the desired subscription.